-Our fatigue in IBD project is a collaboration with researchers at two leading research universities – King’s College London and University College London – and Addenbrookes NHS’ Trust.
-The researchers brought with them a wide range of skills and experience and have worked on different stages of the project.
-Crohns and Colitis UK worked closely with the other research partners to achieve the project’s objectives, and were closely involved with all stages of the study.
+Our fatigue in IBD project is a collaboration with researchers at King’s College London, University College London and Addenbrooke’s NHS Trust.
+The researchers bring a wide range of skills and experience, and have each contributed to different stages of the project.
+Crohns and Colitis UK worked closely with the other research partners to achieve the project’s objectives, and were involved with all stages of the study.

 Wladyslawa (Wladzia) Czuber-Dochan - MSc Dip N RGN RNT